Kate Garraway: Television

 On 3 March 2014, it was reported that Daybreak would be cancelled and replaced with Good Morning Britain.
 However, with these changes came the news that Lorraine Kelly would be presenting Lorraine five days a week, meaning that Garraway no longer continued to present Kelly's show on Fridays.
 She hosted her final Daybreak and Lorraine shows on 25 April 2014 ahead of joining Good Morning Britain the following month.
 Since joining Good Morning Britain, Garraway's appearances on Lorraine have become less frequent.
 Garraway once again became interim main presenter on ITV Breakfast when Ben Shepherd cut his appearances each week to just two; which meant Garraway hosted four times a week until Piers Morgan joined the show later that year.

 From March 2014 until November 2016, Garraway occasionally presented The National Lottery Draws on BBC One.
 In September 2017, she made a cameo appearance in Hollyoaks.

 In November 2019, Garraway came fourth in the nineteenth series of I'm a Celebrity...Get Me Out of Here!

+In 2025, Garraway participated in the sixth series of The Masked Singer as "Spag Bol".
+Although she was eliminated in the first episode, her identity wasn't revealed until the second episode.

+In May 2025, Garraway was announced as a contestant on the upcoming first series of The Celebrity Traitors.